-We respect the strength and diversity of First Nation peoples - past and present - and our staff and programs centre child safety, stability and development on their unique cultures and experiences.
-On average, over 5% of our families identify as Aboriginal and/or Torres Strait Islander, however we support much greater numbers through our partnerships, shared-care arrangements, co-locations, and join appointments with ACCOs.
-Our strong commitment to reconciliation and selfdetermination is reflected in our longstanding partnerships with the Victorian Aboriginal Child Care Agency and Ramahyuck Wanjana Lidj Family Services, including 7 co-located/ jointly appointed staff.
-This enriches practice through regular secondary consults, education and capacity building; which in turn promotes cultural safety and children's connection to culture and community.
-Of the ninety First Nations families we supported over the past year, 89% met their care goals.
+Our strong commitment to reconciliation and self-determination is reflected in our longstanding partnerships with the Victorian Aboriginal Child Care Agency and Ramahyuck Wanjana Lidj Family Services, including 7 colocated / jointly appointed staff.
+This work enriches practice through regular secondary consults, education and capacity building; which in turn promotes cultural safety and children's connection to culture and community.